-Senegal v Equatorial Guinea
+Senegal move into Afcon semi-finals

 Post update

-Iban Salvador (Equatorial Guinea) wins a free kick in the defensive half.
+Bouna Sarr (Senegal) wins a free kick in the defensive half.